iPhone 17 Pro and iPhone 17 Pro Max review: Power, poise, and practicality from Apple’s boldest flagship in years

 Cameras: Zooming to the front of the pack

-Here’s where the iPhone 17 Pro and iPhone 17 Pro Max start pulling away not only from their iPhone 17 and iPhone 17 Air stablemates, but the Android competition too.
+Here’s where the iPhone 17 Pro and iPhone 17 Pro Max start pulling away not only from their iPhone 17 and iPhone Air stablemates, but the Android competition, too.
 The camera tech squeezed into that plateau is, frankly, a bit mad.

-It doesn’t stop there either.
-Flip the camera around and the selfie option gets a boost too.
+That telephoto camera arguably isn’t even the most impressive camera here.
+Flip the camera around, and the selfie option gets a boost too.
 Jumping from 12MP to 18MP, the front-facing camera is now called the ‘Center Stage’ camera, and has some AI-enabled tricks of its own.
-Making use of a square sensor, it can now intelligently judge a scene to see what your intention is — whether that’s to take a glamorous solo shot, or squeezing in a bundle of mates — and use the ultra-wide lens on offer to smartly crop in a portrait or extend to a landscape shot to keep all your pals in focus.
+Making use of a square sensor, it can now intelligently judge a scene to see what your intention is — whether that’s to take a glamorous solo shot, or squeeze in a bundle of mates — and use the ultra-wide lens on offer to smartly crop in a portrait or extend to a landscape shot to keep all your pals in focus.
+I really appreciated the ability to manually switch the orientation without requiring me to physically rotate the phone 90 degrees, too.

 You can also use the rear and front-facing cameras together in a new ‘Dual Capture’ mode that captures from both lenses at once.
 You’ll be able to record both what you’re looking at, and your own reaction to events at the same time, automatically edited into a single video clip.
-It’ll be great for those key life moments, and for quick on-the-go reaction videos for content creators.
+I didn’t find a use for this in my own daily life, but it’ll doubtless be great for those key life moments, and for quick on-the-go reaction videos for content creators.

-The most demanding of filmmakers also get access to ProRes RAW Capture and Genlock, which makes accurate and professional looking transitions without needing painstaking frame alignment, via a BlackMagic accessory.
+The most demanding of filmmakers also get access to ProRes RAW Capture and Genlock, which makes accurate and professional-looking transitions without needing painstaking frame alignment, via a BlackMagic accessory.
+The iPhone range has long been the best for video capture by some margin, and the iPhone 17 Pro continues the tradition.

 Internal specs: A19 Pro efficiency

-Top tier iPhones always get Apple’s flashiest chipset, and this year’s no exception.
+Top-tier iPhones always get Apple’s flashiest chipset, and this year’s is no exception.
 The iPhone 17 Pro and iPhone 17 Pro Max both get the all-new A19 Pro chipset, Apple’s most capable mobile processing unit ever.
-This year, however, the handsets have to share that distinction with the iPhone 17 Air, which also gets the A19 Pro, making the choice between the different tiers of iPhone a bit of a closer race than in recent generations.
+This year, however, the handsets have to share that distinction with the iPhone Air, which also gets the A19 Pro, making the choice between the different tiers of iPhone a bit of a closer race than in recent generations.

 Battery life: Apple’s best ever phone battery

-The iPhone 17 Pro models are offering up crazy specs then, and will be coveted particularly by demanding photographers and videographers.
-It’ll be interesting though to see whether it’s these models, or the iPhone 17 Air, which captures the imagination of the masses though.
+The iPhone 17 Pro models are offering up crazy specs at a premium price, and will be coveted particularly by demanding photographers and videographers.
+It’ll be interesting, though, to see whether it’s these models or the iPhone Air which captures the imagination of the masses.

 Gerald Lynch is the Editor-in-Chief of Shortlist, keeping careful watch over the site's editorial output and social channels.
 He's happiest in the front row of a gig for a band you've never heard of, watching 35mm cinema re-runs of classic sci-fi flicks, or propping up a bar with an old fashioned in one hand and a Game Boy in the other.